 10. Eat! – Hong Kong is a true gastronomic paradise.
 From Michelin star restaurants to roadside stalls serving fresh seafood, the variety of dining options is simply staggering.
 Most restaurants have menus in both Chinese and English (or at least a menu with photos to help you choose).
 Two tips: If you love wonton noodles, head to Tsim Chai Kee Noodle in Central.
 For lovers of egg tarts, you have to try one of these flaky delights at Tai Cheong Bakery at 35, Lyndhurst Terrace in Central.

-Search for hotels in Hong Kong.
+Search for accommodations and tours in Hong Kong